Legal Risks When Using Temporary Staffing Agencies: Joint Employment, Worker Classification, Taxes, Benefits

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide employers and their counsel on the legal risks of using contingent or leased employees to fill temporary staffing needs.
+This CLE course will guide employers and their counsel on the legal risks of using contingent or leased employees to fill temporary staffing needs.
 The program will specifically discuss the pros and cons of using contingent workers or professional employer organizations (PEO) and best practices for contracting such services to minimize potential liability.

 - Overview of contingent labor and its benefits